evhub/rabbit/README.md

 Rabbit
 ======

 Rabbit is a modern, functional programming language built on top of Python.
+Many of Rabbit's tools are also helpful to Python programs that don't hook into the language, as Rabbit also provides powerful APIs for abstracting many complex operations.
+Read on for an explanation of Rabbit and how to use it.

 ![Travis CI Build Status](https://travis-ci.org/evhub/rabbit.svg?branch=master)